joaquintides/boost_epoch/README.md

 * But now there is a social incentive to extend the epoch span of a library **X**.
 This can be done in basically two ways, according to how conservative the author is with respect to backwards compatibility:
   * Replacement of internal dependencies with C++ native equivalents: increases _both_ begin(**X**) and end(**X**).
   * Conditional inclusion of internal dependencies or native equivalents based on `BOOST_MIN_EPOCH`: keeps begin(**X**) and increases end(**X**).
 * `BOOST_MIN_EPOCH`-conditional inclusion is likely to improve compilation times in more recent epochs, as whole legacy headers (and their dependencies) will just not be processed.
-This adds yet another incentive for modernization even in the case of conservative authors who do not wish to break backward compatiblity.
+This adds yet another incentive for modernization even in the case of conservative authors who do not wish to break backwards compatiblity.
-* In the case of abandoned libraries,the Boost Community Maintenance Team can take on `BOOST_MIN_EPOCH`-conditional modernization as this looks like a moderately straigthforward procedure.
+* In the case of abandoned libraries, the Boost Community Maintenance Team can take on `BOOST_MIN_EPOCH`-conditional modernization as this looks like a moderately straigthforward procedure.

 ### For Boost management